KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Final thing we need to do is, to check for a jump button press which will start the game.
-We do this check only if player hasn’t already started playing.
+Check for a jump button press.
+This starts the game.

+Check only whether the player has not yet begun to play.

 ```
 // Check if start game is requested at the pause state